Henrique-T/T2-Formais/README.md

-# Regular Expression to AFD Converter and Lexer
+# Regular Expression to AFD Converter, Lexer, and SLR Parser

-This project parses regular expressions, constructs their deterministic finite automata (AFDs), performs lexical analysis over input text, and builds an **SLR parser** that validates the syntactic structure of the tokenized input based on a context-free grammar (CFG).
+This project performs **lexical and syntactic analysis** for a source input file using:

+- Regular Expressions → Syntax Tree → AFD
+- Lexer to tokenize source code
+- SLR Parser to check syntactic validity via a context-free grammar (CFG)

 ---